p2panda/handbook/CONTRIBUTING.md

 **3. Build your p2panda project**

-- You can clone our example application *beep-boop* to test your p2panda setup.
-Download it via `git clone https://github.com/p2panda/beep-boop` and run `npm install` and `npm start` to open it in your browser under http://localhost:4000
 - You can refer to the latest `p2panda-js` version by linking to the package you've compiled in the steps above.
 Run `npm link p2panda-js` to use it inside of the project you're working on

 ## Style Guide